zephyrproject-rtos/zephyr/doc/subsystems/networking/overview.rst

 * **CoAP** Constrained Application Protocol (RFC 7252) is supported.
   Both :ref:`coap-client-sample` and :ref:`coap-server-sample` sample
   applications are implemented.
-A :ref:`coap-client-sample` and :ref:`coaps-server-sample` using DTLS (Datagram Transport Layer Security) (RFC 6347) are also implemented.
+A :ref:`coaps-client-sample` and :ref:`coaps-server-sample` using DTLS (Datagram Transport Layer Security) (RFC 6347) are also implemented.